 ^statistically significant from baselines

 In contrast to the findings on heart disease which have been fairly consistent in favor of a modest benefit, ALA intake and blood levels have been associated with the risk of prostate cancer in a number of studies, and not associated in a number of other studies.
-Reviewing this material is beyond the scope of this article, but if you are interested in reading more details, a good review starts on p.
-80 of Chapter 6: Flax and the Prevention of Cancer from FLAX - A Health and Nutrition Primer (Fourth Edition, 2007) published by the Flax Council.
+Reviewing this material is beyond the scope of this article, but if you are interested in reading more details, a good review is Chapter 6: Flax and the Prevention of Cancer from FLAX - A Health and Nutrition Primer (Fourth Edition, 2007) published by the Flax Council.
 The following paragraph does a good job in summarizing the literature: